jair-jr/driverBehaviorDataset/README.md

 ### Dataset structure

- Each folder represent a car trip, and in each folder is possible to find 6 files:
+ Each folder represents a car trip with the following 6 files:

 * aceleracaoLinear_terra.csv - File with the Linear Acceleration in 3 axis.
 * acelerometro_terra.csv - File with the Acceleration in 3 axis.